 Various options were considered, with the minimum solution a spaceplane launched by a Proton booster, the maximum solution a lifting body twice the size of the US shuttle, and the middle-of-road solution a design based on the US shuttle.
 The middle-of-the-road solution was chosen in early 1976.

-However, the result was by no means a flat copy of the NASA shuttle.
+However, the result was by no means an outright copy of the NASA shuttle.
 Although the MKS used an orbiter named "Buran (Snowstorm)" that was easily confused with the NASA shuttle orbiter, there were fundamental differences in design philosophy.
 The most important was that while Buran had an orbital propulsion system, designated the "ODS", comparable to that of the NASA shuttle orbiter's OMS, the Soviet orbiter did not have main engines.
 Buran was to be launched in a piggyback fashion on a large expendable booster -- the booster being named "Energia" late in the development program, after the design bureau.

 The Energia booster featured a large core stage and four liquid-fuel strapon boosters.
 The expendable booster configuration was chosen because Valentin Glushko, the boss of NPO Energia, believed that his bureau could develop an expendable engine that approximated the capabilities of the NASA shuttle's SSME within the given schedule, but building a reusable engine with such capabilities was not feasible.
 Since the engines were not reusable, that meant that there was no reason to put the engines in the Buran orbiter and no great reason to try to recover the external booster.
 Liquid-fuel strapons were to be used since the USSR lagged the US in large solid rocket engines; besides, Soviet rocket designers felt comfortable with liquid-fuel rockets, were very experienced with their design, and found them perfectly effective.